Time4Hart Time Bank – Give an Hour, Gain an Hour

-You can register your interest in becoming and individual or organisation member by contacting the Time4Hart team on 01252 627070, or by e-mail, or by filling in the enquiry form below:
+You can register your interest in becoming and individual or organisation member by contacting the Time4Hart team on 01252 627070, or by e-mail, or by completing our online application.

 Someone from the Time4Hart team will get in touch with you and arrange a time to chat more about your interests and skills, and how you would like to benefit from being a member of Time4Hart.

-If you decide to become an individual member we ask that you complete a membership form and provide two referees.
+If you decide to become an individual member we ask that you complete a membership form and provide one referee.
+For some activities there may be a requirement for an enhanced DBS check.
 We do this so that we can keep everyone safe.

 How to offer help or request help

-Offers and requests are made by contacting a member of the Time4Hart team this can be either via email or calling the team on 01252 627070.
-Offers and requests will be circulated on a weekly basis to all members of the time bank.
+Offers and requests can be made by contacting a member of the Time4Hart team this can be either via email or calling the team on 01252 627070.
+Alternatively you can post your offer/request online once your membership has been approved.
+Offers and requests can be viewed online and we will also provide updates via social media and email.
 If a request is urgent the Time4Hart team can expedite the request.